 in general the document frequency.

-To compute the document frequency, you will need to select 500
+To compute the document frequency, select 1000 randomly-chosen web

 as a corpus.
 It's meant to be a statistically significant